prvtllc/overreacted.io/src/pages/curing-depression-by-making-you-hallucinate/index.md

 ---
 title: Curing Depression By Making You Hallucinate
 date: '2019-03-15'
 spoiler: The medical community has finally figured out that the way to not be sad is to be high!
+The Food and Drug Administration (fda) in America that it had approved a new drug for patients with “treatment-resistant” depression, defined as having not responded adequately to at least two previous antidepressants.
+Of particular note is that it is based on ketamine, a recreational drug.
+Problem is that this is a powerful hallucinogen.
 ---

 ![Ketamine](./ketamine.png)